The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 Sri Lankan food is known for being relatively spicy, but they’re also used to travellers not being able to handle their level of heat!
 If you’re worried, just ask for little or no spice in your meal.

 Just about every local establishment serves rice and curry, and these tasty meals should only set you back about LKR 150 - 500.
-It’s the perfect option for those on a budget, as it’s delicious, super filling, and seriously cost effective too.
+It’s the perfect option for those on a budget, as it’s delicious, super filling, and seriously cost-effective too.

 TIP | Our best meals were eaten in some of the most run-down looking eateries imaginable.
 Look for eateries packed with locals, and you’re in for a tastebud treat!

-Travelling through Sri Lanka comes with a unique set of needs.
 To help you have a comfortable, happy journey, we recommend bringing the following items with you:

 READ | check out our eco-friendly packing guide to travel through Sri Lanka consciously and comfortably